zmitchell/tinkering.xyz/content/abusing-type-annotations.md

     return context[name]
 ```

 This definitively shows that you can make Rust-like macros in Python.
 That's not to say that it's easy or recommended though.
-Constructing an AST is definitely verbose (the AST for `-10` is ~4x as many characters as `10`), so it can be tedious.
+Constructing an AST is definitely (the AST for `-10` is ~4x as many characters as `10`), so it can be tedious.
 It was a fun exercise, but I'll show you a better way to make code-generating macros.

 # Example 2 - `@notify`
-Like I said above, constructing ASTs, compiling them, etc is pretty tedious.
 For my next trick, I've made a decorator `@notify` that will print a message to the terminal when you try to assign a new value to a class or instance variable marked with a specific annotation.

 ```python
 @notify